nordic-institute/X-Road/doc/Manuals/ug-sec_x_road_security_hardening.md

 ### 2.1 User management

 **Applies to:** Central Server, Security Server

+This section assumes a component installed on a Linux host whose administrators have operating system accounts on it.
+Where a Security Server runs as a container instead, the accounts described here belong to the host or to the cluster rather than to the Security Server; see section [1.3](#13-deployment-models).

 X-Road uses the Linux Pluggable Authentication Modules (PAM) to authenticate users.
 This makes it easy to configure the account management to your liking.
 The example PAM configurations provided in this guide may or may not work on your system depending on your system and existing PAM configurations.